Emerging Technologies – Steam reduction technologies

 For more than a decade, much of that collaborative work to create a sustainable future has been coordinated by Canada’s Oil Sands Innovation Alliance (COSIA), now the innovation arm of Pathways Alliance.

-Our emerging technologies series looks at some of the work being done by COSIA and the six member companies who make up the Pathways Alliance.
+Our emerging technologies series looks at some of the work being done by COSIA and the six member companies that make up the Pathways Alliance.

 Solvents a breakthrough for emissions reduction